-4. But again.
-The Apostle not merely sets forth the way in which the sinner is justified, and becomes manifestly righteous, but he also strongly insists upon the kingdom of God being set up with power in the heart.
-He says (1 Cor.
-2:4, 5), "My speech and my preaching was not with enticing words of man's wisdom"-these he discarded-"but in demonstration of the Spirit and of power; that your faith should not stand in the wisdom of men, but in the power of God."
-He was afraid their faith might stand in human wisdom, and not in divine power.
-His anxious desire was that it might be a faith wrought in their hearts by the Spirit of God; that it might not be learnt from man, nor stand in the wisdom of man, but stand wholly and solely "in the power of God."
-And again, when he holds a rod over the rebellious church at Corinth, he says (1 Cor.
-4:9) he was determined "to know not the speech of them that were puffed up"-those gossips and chatterers who could prate loudly about the doctrines, but knew nothing of them as experimentally revealed in the conscience; against such pretenders he would "come with a rod, and use sharpness."
-He would bring to bear upon their profession some of those "weapons of warfare, which were mighty through God to the pulling down of strong holds;" and says, "if he came to Corinth, he would not spare."
-He was therefore determined to search them out, and find their real standing; "to know not the speech, but the power; for the kingdom of God is not in word, but in power."
-Thus in setting forth the truth before them he powerfully contended that there must be a vital experience of divine realities in the heart; that truth could only be known by a spiritual revelation (1 Cor.
-2:10-13); that "faith was the gift of God" (Eph.
-2:8); that we are "to turn away from those that have the form of godliness but deny the power thereof" (2 Tim.
-3:5); that "bodily exercise profiteth little" (1 Tim.
-4:8); and that "the kingdom of God is not meat and drink, but righteousness and peace and joy in the Holy Ghost."
-(Rom.
-14:17.)
-Into this mould of divine teaching is the soul, born of God, cast; and thus learns and enters into the nature and blessedness of the internal kingdom of God.
+4. But the Apostle not merely sets forth the way in which the sinner is justified, and becomes manifestly righteous, but he also strongly insists upon the kingdom of God being set up with power in the heart.
+He says, 1Co 2:4,5 "My speech and my preaching was not with enticing words of man's wisdom"-these he discarded-"but in demonstration of the Spirit and of power; that your faith should not stand in the wisdom of men, but in the power of God."
+He was afraid their faith might stand in human wisdom, and not "in the power of God."
+His desire was that it might be a faith rooted in their hearts by the Spirit of God; that it might not be learnt from man, nor stand in the wisdom of man, but stand wholly and solely in "the power of God."
+How, again, he holds a rod over the church at Corinth; and says 1Co 4:19 "he will know, not the speech of them that were puffed up"-those gossips and chatterers who could prate loudly about the doctrines, but knew nothing of them as experimentally revealed in the conscience.
+Against such pretenders he would "come with a red, and use sharpness."
+He would bring to bear upon their profession some of those "weapons of warfare, which were mighty through God to the pulling down of strongholds;" and says, "if he came again to Corinth, he would not spare."
+He was therefore determined to search them, and find their real standing; "to know not the speech, but the power; for the kingdom of God is not in word, but in power."
+Thus in setting forth the truth before them, he powerfully contended that there must be a vital experience of divine realities in the heart; that truth could only be known by spiritual revelation; 1Co 2:10-13 that "faith was the gift of God;" Eph 2:8; that we are "to turn away from those that have the form of godliness but deny the power thereof," 2Ti 3:5 that "bodily exercise profiteth little;" 1Ti 4:8 and that "the kingdom of God is not meat and drink, but righteousness, and peace and joy in the Holy Ghost."
+Ro 14:17 Into this mould of divine teaching is the soul, born of God, cast; and thus learns and enters into the nature and blessedness of the internal kingdom of God.